 Car accidents can be of different types, each varying in its severity and effects.
 Even minor car accidents can cause significant medical problems.
 Some of the most serious injuries that can result from car accidents include internal injuries such as a ruptured stomach.
 It is a medical emergency requiring urgent medical attention.
-In this post, our St. Louis auto accident lawyer will discuss how a ruptured stomach can result from a car accident.

 How can ruptured stomach result from a car accident?

-The most common reason why a person suffers a ruptured stomach in a car accident is failure to wear a seatbelt properly.
+The most common reason why a person suffers a ruptured stomach in a car accident is the failure to wear a seatbelt properly.
 Many people just tuck the shoulder belt behind the shoulder as they don’t like having it close to the neck.
 However, when you wear the lap belt alone and a crash occurs, the lower body is locked in place while the upper body moves forward violently.
 This abrupt movement can stretch the stomach to the breaking point.
-The injury that often results can be immediately life threatening, and needs urgent medical attention.
+The injury that often results can be immediately life-threatening, and needs urgent medical attention.

 Symptoms of a ruptured stomach

-The most obvious symptoms of a ruptured stomach is severe abdominal pain.
+The most obvious symptom of a ruptured stomach is severe abdominal pain.
 Anyone who suspects this kind of injury should lay completely still as any movement can cause the stomach acid to bathe the internal organs, and can cause severe pain and tenderness.
 When these injuries occur, patients often guard their abdomen or keep the abdominal muscles contracted to prevent contact with the ruptured stomach and the underlying pain.
-Although these symptoms are not unique to a ruptured stomach, and could be a result of several other abdominal injuries, it is important to seek immediate medical attention.
+Although these symptoms are not unique to a ruptured stomach and could be a result of several other abdominal injuries, it is important to seek immediate medical attention.

 If you have suffered blunt force trauma in a car accident, and you are experiencing any pain or discomfort in the abdominal area, you should see a doctor at once.